mintlify/components/README.md

 # Designed for Next.js

-The project is designed for use in static side rendering where we don't have access to `document` or `window`.
+The project is designed for use with static side rendering where we don't have access to `document` or `window`.
 Thus, our webpack config has to use `mini-css-extract-plugin` instead of `style-loader`.

 # Documentation